sv1sjp/Blockchain_Camera/README.md

 pip install PySimpleGUI
 ```
 ## Hashing a Video
-As has already mentioned before, Blockchain Camera hashes are created by using a
-SHA-512 hash function and then stored to Blockchain.
+Blockchain Camera hashes are created by using a SHA-512 hash function and then stored to Blockchain.
 As users, when we want to validate that a video is genuine, at first we have to download the video from a centralized center with the events that we want to validate if they really happened.
 We can hash a video by using sha512sum tool from GNU/Linux or other Unix like Operating Systems by typing:
 ```
 sha512sum $NAME_OF_FILE.mp4
 ```
 sha512sum tool will return a hash we can copy and then paste to a Blockchain Camera Validator Tool (GUI or CLI) in order to check if that hash really exists in Blockchain.

+## Blockchain Camera Validation Tool GUI
 Blockchain Camera Validator Tool GUI is recommended to be used from normal users as it offers a nice-looking interface where users can interact with Blockchain Camera Smart-Contract very easily.
 However, in order to be functional, keep in mind that the script must be edited and a node must be added by user.
 Without a node, Blockchain Camera Validator Tool cannot interact with Blockchain.
 If you do not want to create your own Ethereum Node you can use a company’s node infrastructure, for example from Infura, and then paste the appropriate HTTPProvider link to w3 variable.

 Furthermore, user can very easily copy the video’s hash from the sha512sum command and paste it to Blockchain Camera Validator GUI and then press Enter.
 Blockchain Camera will download a full copy of the Blockchain Camera Smart-Contract’s and using basic Python function it will find out if the hash exists in the list.
 If the hash exists, the tool will return the message: